Necior/casa/README.md

 # casa

-A simple (no DBMS, no authentication, no JavaScript) PWA (Progressive Web App) to track personal expenses.
+A simple (SQLite-based, no authentication, no JavaScript) PWA (Progressive Web App) to track personal expenses.

 ## Properties